elefthvp/Computer-Architecture--MIPS--Assignments/README.md

 # Computer-Architecture--MIPS--Assignment
-The answers to the assignments of the Computer course as taught in the Electrical and Computer Engineering Department of the Aristotle University in 2016.
-Co-authored with mr. George Vafiadis.
+The answers to the assignments of the Computer Architecture course as taught in the Electrical and Computer Engineering Department of the Aristotle University in 2016.
+The code was developed in Assembly and it is more specifically compatible to the MIPS Architecture.